UniStuttgart-VISUS/megamol/plugins/gui/README.md

 #### Project Graph

+* Load/Add Project File
-* Load or add project file by dragging a file in a file browser and dropping it anywhere inside the configurator window.
+    Drag file in a file browser and drop it anywhere if the configurator is the currently focused window.
     Note: Successfully testet using Windows10 and (X)Ubuntu with "Nautilus" file browser as drag source of the files.
 Failed using (X)Ubuntu with "Thunar" file browser.
 File drop is currently unimplemented in glfw for "Wayland" (e.g. Fedora using GNOME).
 * Spawn *Module Stock List* in pop-up window at mouse position
     * `Ctrl + Shift + m`